grafana/loki/docs/sources/configure/_index.md

 # itself to a key value store.
 [ingester: <ingester>]

+pattern_ingester:
+  # Whether the pattern ingester is enabled.
+  # CLI flag: -pattern-ingester.enabled
+  [enabled: <boolean> | default = false]

+  # Configures how the lifecycle of the pattern ingester will operate and where
+  # it will register for discovery.
+  lifecycler:
+    ring:
+      kvstore:
+        # Backend storage to use for the ring.
+Supported values are: consul,
+        # etcd, inmemory, memberlist, multi.
+        # CLI flag: -pattern-ingester.store
+        [store: <string> | default = "consul"]

+        # The prefix for the keys in the store.
+Should end with a /.
+        # CLI flag: -pattern-ingester.prefix
+        [prefix: <string> | default = "collectors/"]

+        # Configuration for a Consul client.
+Only applies if the selected
+        # kvstore is consul.
+        # The CLI flags prefix for this block configuration is: pattern-ingester
+        [consul: <consul>]

+        # Configuration for an ETCD v3 client.
+Only applies if the selected
+        # kvstore is etcd.
+        # The CLI flags prefix for this block configuration is: pattern-ingester
+        [etcd: <etcd>]

+        multi:
+          # Primary backend storage used by multi-client.
+          # CLI flag: -pattern-ingester.multi.primary
+          [primary: <string> | default = ""]

+          # Secondary backend storage used by multi-client.
+          # CLI flag: -pattern-ingester.multi.secondary
+          [secondary: <string> | default = ""]

+          # Mirror writes to secondary store.
+          # CLI flag: -pattern-ingester.multi.mirror-enabled
+          [mirror_enabled: <boolean> | default = false]

+          # Timeout for storing value to secondary store.
+          # CLI flag: -pattern-ingester.multi.mirror-timeout
+          [mirror_timeout: <duration> | default = 2s]

+      # The heartbeat timeout after which ingesters are skipped for
+      # reads/writes.
+0 = never (timeout disabled).
+      # CLI flag: -pattern-ingester.ring.heartbeat-timeout
+      [heartbeat_timeout: <duration> | default = 1m]

+      # The number of ingesters to write to and read from.
+      # CLI flag: -pattern-ingester.distributor.replication-factor
+      [replication_factor: <int> | default = 1]

+      # True to enable the zone-awareness and replicate ingested samples across
+      # different availability zones.
+      # CLI flag: -pattern-ingester.distributor.zone-awareness-enabled
+      [zone_awareness_enabled: <boolean> | default = false]

+      # Comma-separated list of zones to exclude from the ring.
+Instances in
+      # excluded zones will be filtered out from the ring.
+      # CLI flag: -pattern-ingester.distributor.excluded-zones
+      [excluded_zones: <string> | default = ""]

+    # Number of tokens for each ingester.
+    # CLI flag: -pattern-ingester.num-tokens
+    [num_tokens: <int> | default = 128]

+    # Period at which to heartbeat to consul.
+0 = disabled.
+    # CLI flag: -pattern-ingester.heartbeat-period
+    [heartbeat_period: <duration> | default = 5s]

+    # Heartbeat timeout after which instance is assumed to be unhealthy.
+0 =
+    # disabled.
+    # CLI flag: -pattern-ingester.heartbeat-timeout
+    [heartbeat_timeout: <duration> | default = 1m]

+    # Observe tokens after generating to resolve collisions.
+Useful when using
+    # gossiping ring.
+    # CLI flag: -pattern-ingester.observe-period
+    [observe_period: <duration> | default = 0s]

+    # Period to wait for a claim from another member; will join automatically
+    # after this.
+    # CLI flag: -pattern-ingester.join-after
+    [join_after: <duration> | default = 0s]

+    # Minimum duration to wait after the internal readiness checks have passed
+    # but before succeeding the readiness endpoint.
+This is used to slowdown
+    # deployment controllers (eg. Kubernetes) after an instance is ready and
+    # before they proceed with a rolling update, to give the rest of the cluster
+    # instances enough time to receive ring updates.
+    # CLI flag: -pattern-ingester.min-ready-duration
+    [min_ready_duration: <duration> | default = 15s]

+    # Name of network interface to read address from.
+    # CLI flag: -pattern-ingester.lifecycler.interface
+    [interface_names: <list of strings> | default = [<private network interfaces>]]

+    # Enable IPv6 support.
+Required to make use of IP addresses from IPv6
+    # interfaces.
+    # CLI flag: -pattern-ingester.enable-inet6
+    [enable_inet6: <boolean> | default = false]

+    # Duration to sleep for before exiting, to ensure metrics are scraped.
+    # CLI flag: -pattern-ingester.final-sleep
+    [final_sleep: <duration> | default = 0s]

+    # File path where tokens are stored.
+If empty, tokens are not stored at
+    # shutdown and restored at startup.
+    # CLI flag: -pattern-ingester.tokens-file-path
+    [tokens_file_path: <string> | default = ""]

+    # The availability zone where this instance is running.
+    # CLI flag: -pattern-ingester.availability-zone
+    [availability_zone: <string> | default = ""]

+    # Unregister from the ring upon clean shutdown.
+It can be useful to disable
+    # for rolling restarts with consistent naming in conjunction with
+    # -distributor.extend-writes=false.
+    # CLI flag: -pattern-ingester.unregister-on-shutdown
+    [unregister_on_shutdown: <boolean> | default = true]

+    # When enabled the readiness probe succeeds only after all instances are
+    # ACTIVE and healthy in the ring, otherwise only the instance itself is
+    # checked.
+This option should be disabled if in your cluster multiple
+    # instances can be rolled out simultaneously, otherwise rolling updates may
+    # be slowed down.
+    # CLI flag: -pattern-ingester.readiness-check-ring-health
+    [readiness_check_ring_health: <boolean> | default = true]

+    # IP address to advertise in the ring.
+    # CLI flag: -pattern-ingester.lifecycler.addr
+    [address: <string> | default = ""]

+    # port to advertise in consul (defaults to server.grpc-listen-port).
+    # CLI flag: -pattern-ingester.lifecycler.port
+    [port: <int> | default = 0]

+    # ID to register in the ring.
+    # CLI flag: -pattern-ingester.lifecycler.ID
+    [id: <string> | default = "<hostname>"]

+  # Configures how the pattern ingester will connect to the ingesters.
+  client_config:
+    # Configures how connections are pooled.
+    pool_config:
+      # How frequently to clean up clients for ingesters that have gone away.
+      # CLI flag: -pattern-ingester.client-cleanup-period
+      [client_cleanup_period: <duration> | default = 15s]

+      # Run a health check on each ingester client during periodic cleanup.
+      # CLI flag: -pattern-ingester.health-check-ingesters
+      [health_check_ingesters: <boolean> | default = true]

+      # Timeout for the health check.
+      # CLI flag: -pattern-ingester.remote-timeout
+      [remote_timeout: <duration> | default = 1s]

+    # The remote request timeout on the client side.
+    # CLI flag: -pattern-ingester.client.timeout
+    [remote_timeout: <duration> | default = 5s]

+    # Configures how the gRPC connection to ingesters work as a client.
+    # The CLI flags prefix for this block configuration is:
+    # pattern-ingester.client
+    [grpc_client_config: <grpc_client>]

 # The index_gateway block configures the Loki index gateway server, responsible
 # for serving index queries without the need to constantly interact with the
 # object store.